Thousand Islands Canada Travel Guide

 A no-bake dessert bar with a crumbly base, creamy custard-flavored filling, and chocolate ganache topping.
 Rich and sweet.

-Comfortable settings having different menus for everyday dining.
+Comfortable settings with a variety of menus for everyday dining.

 Affordable options for quick and satisfying meals.